-The sky has no limits.
+The sky has no limits

-Samanta Sahota has always known what career she wanted to go into, from the first time she saw the cabin crew on flights, she knew she wanted to become a member of cabin crew herself.
+Samanta Sahota has always known what career she wanted to go into.
+From the first time she saw the cabin crew on flights, she knew she wanted to become a member of cabin crew herself.

 Previous students have gone on to study at university on courses such as Aviation Management and Tourism Management.
-Other students have gone straight into employment and fly with companies such as Wiz Air and British Airways.
+Other students have gone straight into employment and now fly with companies such as Wiz Air and British Airways.

-“The course was right for me and the college is great.
-They have loads of different facilities, but I like that they have a multi-faith room as it shows that the college cares for the students and their interests.”
+Samanta says of her time at Coventry College, “The course was right for me and the College is great.
+They have loads of different facilities, but I like that they have a multi-faith room as it shows that the College cares for the students and their interests.”

 Samanta’s advice is to “jump into the moment.
 Once you get into it, you’ll love it.
 The tutors are fantastic and have supported me on my journey to my dream career.

-I’ll miss the fun of college, but I am so excited to visit the world as I love traveling!
+“I’ll miss the fun of college, but I am so excited to visit the world as I love traveling!”.